Getting Started

 Category: Getting Started Read Time: 6 minutes

-Your First Fiction Project in EpicWrite
+Your First Project in EpicWrite

 Step 1: Create Your Project (1 minute)